fbrzrvn/memories-app/README.md

-# Monorepo template for fullstack projects.
+# Memories app build using MERN stack.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->